 An Artix servant provides the implementation of a port type (analogously to the way in which an Orbix servant provides the implementation of an IDL interface).
-The servant class is implemented using the appropriate language mapping (an IONA proprietary mapping for C++ or a standard JAX-RPC mapping for Java).
+The servant class is implemented using the appropriate language mapping (a Progress proprietary mapping for C++).